Christopher Plummer: 1948–1964: Early roles and theatre debut

-Plummer made his professional acting debut in 1948 with Ottawa's Stage Society after which he performed roles as an apprentice artist with the Montreal Repertory Theatre alongside fellow apprenticing actor William Shatner.
+Plummer made his professional acting debut in September 1948 with Ottawa's Stage Society, in The Rivals, followed by a full season of roles, a new production every two weeks, providing him with valuable experience.
+Plummer moved to Montreal, where he performed roles as an apprentice artist with the Montreal Repertory Theatre alongside fellow apprenticing actor William Shatner.
 In 1952, he starred in a number of productions at the Bermudiana Theatre in the City of Hamilton, in the British colony of Bermuda where he was seen and recruited by an American producer, although he was reluctant to leave Bermuda.
 Edward Everett Horton hired Plummer to appear as Gerard in the 1953 road show production of André Roussin's Nina, a role originated on Broadway by David Niven in 1951.
 Plummer made his Broadway debut in January 1953 in the Diana Morgan play The Starcross Story, a show that closed on opening night after a plagiarism lawsuit shut down the production.
 Plummer acted opposite Mary Astor and Margaret Bannerman.

 His next Broadway appearance, Home is the Hero, lasted 30 performances from September to October 1954.
 He appeared in support of Broadway legend Katharine Cornell and film legend Tyrone Power in The Dark Is Light Enough, which lasted 69 performances from February to April 1955.
 The play toured several cities, with Plummer serving as Power's understudy.
 Later that same year, he appeared in his first Broadway hit, opposite Julie Harris (who won a Tony Award) in Jean Anouilh's The Lark.
 After this success, he appeared in Night of the Auk, which was not a success, He appeared as Jason opposite Dame Judith Anderson in Robinson Jeffers' adaptation of Medea at the Theatre Sara Bernhardt in Paris in 1955.
 The American National Theatre and Academy production, directed by Guthrie McClintic, was part of Le Festival International.
 Also in 1955, he played Mark Antony in Julius Caesar and Ferdinand in The Tempest at the American Shakespeare Festival (Stratford, Connecticut).
 He returned to the American Shakespeare Festival in 1981 to play the title role in Henry V.